Here are the answers to some frequently asked questions.

 Where can I find you?

-At the moment due to the current pandemic, I am only able to offer video (via Zoom), telephone or walk and talk therapy
+I also offer video (via Zoom), telephone or walk and talk therapy

 How much do you charge?

 My rates vary depending on the time of day, mode of therapy and your personal circumstance.

 For instance, I might charge £45 for a daytime telephone session or £60 for a Saturday face to face session at my clinic in Central London.